standard-for-public-code/standard-for-public-code/criteria/document-the-code.md

 ## How to test

 * Confirm that other stakeholders find the documentation clear and understandable.
-Stakeholders are professionals from other public organizations and the general public.
+Stakeholders should include professionals from other public organizations and the general public.
 * Confirm that the documentation describes how to install and run the source code.
 * Confirm that the documentation includes examples of the key functionality.
 * Check with members of the general public and journalists if they can understand the overview.